Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

 Conda does not use the same kind of wheel format provided by PyPI and `pip`.
 Their build system is internally consistent and they build a binary package for each OS they support, thus they are not bound to the manylinux designation.
 Conda does not have a declared policy around deprecating Python3.6.
+Conda does support `pip`, and the pip provided should be version 20 or later.
+If needed, `conda upgrade pip` should get a modern version.

 ## What comes after manylinux2014?
 The glibc used in manylinux2014 is defined as the one used by CentOS7.
 This OS